John S. Trower

-John S. Trower (1849-1911) was an American businessman.
-He was among the wealthiest African Americans in Pennsylvania and possibly the United States at the time of his death.
+John Sheppard Trower (1849–1911) was an American businessman, restaurateur, and founder of a school.
+He co-founded Downingtown Industrial and Agricultural School, in operation from 1905 until 1993.
+Trower was among the wealthiest African Americans in Pennsylvania and possibly the United States at the time of his death.

 Early life and career

 Trower was born on October 3, 1849, in Eastville, Northampton County, Virginia.
 His parents, Luke and Anna M. Trower, were free black farmers and of mixed white, Native American and African American descent.

 From age 16 to 21, Trower worked on the farm with his family, saving all that he could.
 All through his early life young Trower was hobbled with the necessity of servicing his family's debt.
 By the time he was 21 he had saved enough to lift this burden from his family and he felt free to go in search of a fortune.
 He presented his mother with the deed of the farm and bade her goodbye.
 At that time, the tide of immigration had already set in from the Virginia plantations toward the cities and young Trower drifted with it in the direction of Baltimore.
 There was $52 surplus after the farm was paid for and with this sum Trower, wholly inexperienced in the difficulties and dangers of city life, landed in Baltimore.

 Trower was fortunate there in meeting the Mack family, with whom he made his home during the larger part of the time that he was in Baltimore.
 They gave him advice which proved of great value to him in his later life.
 While he was in Baltimore he obtained work in a restaurant as an oyster-opener and soon began, in spite of the small salary he received there, to accumulate a small capital.
 Partly because he believed he could better his condition in a Northern city and partly led by mere desire to see more of the world, he determined in 1870 to leave Baltimore and go to Philadelphia.